Lithuanian National Catholic Church: Ideology

-LNCC did not develop a more distinct identity or mission – it was a rival of the traditional Roman Catholic Church, but offered only "bureaucratic" differences (i.e. rejection of papal authority and adoption of a more democratic parish governance) without altering the underlying religious dogmas.
+LNCC did not develop a more distinct identity or mission – it was a rival of the traditional Catholic Church, but offered only "bureaucratic" differences (i.e. rejection of papal authority and adoption of a more democratic parish governance) without altering the underlying religious dogmas.
 LNCC tried to combine two contradictory attributes – Catholic (which means "universal") and national (which means "specific to one nation").
 The church practiced both individual and communal confessions and criticized clerical celibacy, but did not develop its own coherent dogmatic theology or apologetics.
-Many writing of LNCC were focused on attacking and criticizing the traditional Roman Catholic Church.
+Many writing of LNCC were focused on attacking and criticizing the traditional Catholic Church.
 LNCC combined Catholic faith with Lithuanian nationalism and patriotism.
 LNCC conducted the masses in Lithuanian, but that turned out to be a disadvantage in the long-run as immigrants increasingly adopted the English language.
 Some of its texts show influence of Calvinism and Jansenism.